 Haematology inpatients are treated on Ward E, and there is a dedicated Haematology Day Unit for patients receiving treatments such as transfusions, chemotherapy and apheresis.
 The haematology clinics are held in the Macmillan Unit which has a large, comfortable waiting room with a tea bar and patient information area.
 Our staff work together as a multi-disciplinary team to provide the best care for all of our patients.

-The Macmillan Windmill Unit has a large pleasant waiting room with a tea bar which is run by hospital volunteers.
+The Windmill Unit has a large pleasant waiting room with a tea bar which is run by hospital volunteers.

-The Macmillan Support and Information Team are situated in the Macmillan Windmill Unit to the right of the waiting room entrance.
+The Macmillan Support and Information Team are situated in the Windmill Unit to the right of the waiting room entrance.
 Here you will find information leaflets on most conditions or speak to one of the team if you need further information or advice regarding financial benefits for patients with cancer.

 The Haematology Day Case Unit is based on the ground floor of the Main Corridor along with the Oncology Day Case Unit.
-The Haematology Day Unit includes 13 Treatment Chairs, 2 cannulation rooms and a treatment room.
+The Haematology Day Unit includes 13 Treatment Chairs, two cannulation rooms and a treatment room.
 There is a dedicated Apheresis Suite with two apheresis machines which are used to harvest stem cells prior to stem cell transplants.

 The Day Unit operates from 8:45am to 4:45pm Monday to Friday and provides a wide range of treatments and chemotherapy, alongside blood support and Stem Cell Harvesting.